 You must meet with the Internship Coordinator and review the offer for a journalism internship you have received to have it approved for credit.
-In some cases – most marketing and public relations internships, for example – the school will not offer credit but you will be able to receive credit through the College of Social and Behavioral Sciences.
+In some cases – marketing and public relations internships, for example – the school will not offer credit but you will be able to receive credit through the College of Social and Behavioral Sciences.

 Students need to: